kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202106 answers.md

 ## Describe one limitation of implementing exceptions by using only the the stack and activation records.
 We would have to go through each activation record one by one, where some of the blocks may not even have an exception handler implemented.
 Therefore it would be better to fx have a table with a pointer to the activation records, where this table is sorted, such that the closest activation record is stored first and then the first exception handler is the last element.
 Then when an exception is raised it should lookup and exception handler for this specific exception, where this table should then have the entries <exception-type, pointer-to-activation-record>.
 Taking the first one and going to that block, freeing all local variables and activation records in the blocks below this and give control to this block.
 This could also be done via hashmap where the java-like syntax could be `HashMap<Class<Exception>, List<Address-pointer>>`, accessing all handlers for the specific exception where the corresponding list should be sorted as described above.

+We expect that exceptions are rare, such that we dont want  this extra overhead of memory.
+And also if a block does not call another function it does not need to be put on the stack of activation records, but if we want to store the exception handler on the stack then it has to be put on the stack

 # 2
 ## ????????????????????????????????????????????

 # 3